crichez/crichez.secureboot/README.md

 **kernel-install**

-Although a single UKI build can be done without it, this role assumes the use of systemd `kernel-install` *version 250 or greater*.
+Although a single UKI build can be done without it, this role assumes the use of systemd `kernel-install` *version 255 or greater*.
 This is typically provided by the "systemd-udev" package on modern distributions, but may be too old.
-To use systemd's "ukify" as a UKI generator, kernel-install *version 255 or greater* must be installed.

 **virt-firmware**